Tiago Azulão

-Tiago Lima Leal (born 26 March 1986), commonly known as Tiago Azulão, is a Brazilian professional footballer who plays as a forward for Angolan club Petro Luanda.
+Tiago Lima Leal (born 26 March 1986), commonly known as Tiago Azulão, is a Brazilian-Angolan professional footballer who plays as a forward for Angolan club Petro Luanda.
 He earned his nickname, "Azulão", after wearing all blue clothes to play football when he was ten.

 Career

 In 2016, Tiago Azulão signed in with Petro de Luanda for two seasons at the end of which one more season was renewed.
 In 2017, he received an invitation to play for the Angola national team, but he was never called up.